AndyZ-maragidyne/Wizard-Interview/README.md

-Wizard Interview is a game where are you are interviewed by a wizard because you want to get a job
+Wizard Interview is a game where are you stumble into a wizard's home and then agree to be interviewed to become his assistant.
+You are that desperate for a job, apparently